phpbb/documentation/development/start/getting_started.rst

 For more information about styles, please see: https://www.phpbb.com/styles/

-**Please note** that 3rd party styles downloaded for versions of phpBB2 will **not** work in phpBB3.
-It is also important to ensure that the style is updated to match the current version of the phpBB software you are using.
+**Please note** that 3rd party styles downloaded for previous versions of phpBB will **not** work.
+It is important to ensure that the style is updated to match the current version of the phpBB software you are using.

 Once you have downloaded a style, the usual next step is to unarchive (or upload the unarchived contents of) the package into your ``styles/`` directory.
 You then need to visit ``Administration Control Panel -> Customise tab -> Style management -> Install Styles`` where you should see the new style available.
 Click "Install style" to install the style.